profweiliu/environmental-design-capstone/charrette.md

 # Charrette
 {:.no_toc}

-Detailed will be provided soon.
+Details will be provided soon.